 Ping of death A malformed or oversized ping packet which, when reassembled by the target host, causes a buffer overflow, crashing or infecting with malicious code the target host.
 Obsolete; modern TCP/IP stacks, firewalls, and IDSs easily identify and discard pings of death.
 Ping flood ICMP flood DoS in which the attacker sends a large number of ICMP Echo Request packets to the target host.
 Smurf attack DRDoS in which the attacker sends a large number of ICMP Echo Request packets to a network broadcast address using the target host's spoofed source IP address.
 Obsolete; by default, ICMP requests to broadcast addresses are not forwarded anymore by routers.
 Fraggle attack DRDoS in which the attacker sends a large amount of UDP traffic to ports 7 (Echo Protocol) and 19 (CHARGEN) of multiple remote hosts, using the target host's spoofed source IP address.
-SYN flood DoS in which the attacker sends a a large number of TCP SYN packets to the target host but never responds to its SYN/ACK, hence never completing the TCP three-way handshake.
-This creates a large number of half-open connections which, until they time out, fill up the target host's connection queue, preventing legitimate clients to connect to it.
+SYN flood DoS in which the attacker sends a a large number of TCP SYN packets to the target never responds to its SYN/ACK, hence never completing the TCP three-way handsh creates a large number of half-open connections which, until they time out, fill up thost's connection queue, preventing legitimate clients to connect to it.
 Countermeasures: TCP Intercept (aka SYN Proxy or SYN cookies).
 Teardrop DoS in which the attacker sends mangled IP fragments with overlapping and oversized payloads to the target host, causing it to crash.
 Obsolete; fixed in the Linux kernel v2.1.63.
 Fragmentation attack DoS performed by sending a large number of fragmented TCP or UDP packets to the target host, which will consume resources in reassembling and inspecting them.
 Shrew attack Low-rate DoS that exploits the retransmission timeout (RTO) mechanism of TCP.
 Performed by sending out a burst of traffic to a bottleneck router at the same time the client sends a request to the server.
 Hence, the router suspends the data transmission, packets are dropped during the RTO, and after the RTO the client needs to resend the lost packets, slowing down the transmission.
-MAC spoofing Act of setting a spoofed MAC address in the NIC in order to divert communications to the host controlled by the attacker.
+MAC spoofing Act of setting a spoofed MAC address in the NIC in order to divert communications to the hos controlled by the attacker.
 Countermeasure: IP Source Guard (on switches) using the DHCP snooping binding table.
-MAC flooding Dispatch of multiple Ethernet frames with different source MAC addresses to a switch.
-This fills up a switch's CAM table and forces the switch to failover to hub mode (i.e. broadcasting to all switch ports), allowing the attacker to sniff all network traffic in the LAN.
-Countermeasure: port security with max one MAC address per interface (on switches).
-ARP spoofing ARP cache poisoning ARP poisoning ARP poison routing Dispatch of forged ARP messages into the LAN to associate the attacker's MAC address with another host's (often the gateway) IP address, diverting communications to the attacker.
-Often the first choice of attack for the purpose of sniffing, or in preparation to MitM attacks or session hijacking attacks.
-Countermeasures: Dynamic ARP Inspection (on switches) using the DHCP snooping binding table, disabling of gratuitous ARP, static IP addresses and ARP tables.
-On wireless networks, Client Isolation (on the wireless router) which prevents wireless clients from communicating between them.
+MAC flooding ARP spoofing ARP cache poisoning ARP poisoning ARP poison routing Dispatch of forged ARP messages into the LAN to associate the attacker's MAC address we another host's (often the gateway) IP address, diverting communications to the attacker.
+Often the first choice of attack for the purpose of sniffing, or in preparation to MitM attack session hijacking attacks.
+Countermeasures: Dynamic ARP Inspection (on switches) using the DHCP snooping binditable, disabling of gratuitous ARP, static IP addresses and ARP tables.
+On wireless netwo Client Isolation (on the wireless router) which prevents wireless clients from communicat between them.
 Port stealing ARP spoofing aimed to associate the attacker's MAC address with another host's IP address on a switch's CAM table, which will then forward packets through the wrong switch port.
-IP spoofing Act of setting a spoofed IP address in the NIC so the attacker's host can appear to be some other host.
+Act of setting a spoofed IP address in the NIC so the attacker's host can appear to be so other host.
 Countermeasure: direct TTL probes (however, this works only if the attacker's host is in a different subnet).